 ARV : $130K

-From these numbers we could present you a fast cash for your house offer as follows:
+From these numbers we could present you fast cash for your house offer as follows:

-- We could present you an all cash offer at $80,000 for your House in Connecticut.
+- We could present you with an all-cash offer at $80,000 for your Home in Connecticut.

 - We would fix that roof (for $20,000).
 Total spend thus far would be $80,000, + an extra $20,000 to fix the roof.. = $100,000.